ultimatecoder/ultimatecoder.github.io/_posts/2019-04-23-js-recon-is-no-more.md

 attack on its clients to prove the danger of this vulnerability.
 Unfortunately, JS-Recon is no longer available on the aforementioned link for unknown reasons.
 I tried my best to find the source code of this tool, but I finished with no results.
-Because the source code of the tool is not available, the only way to confirm the possibility of this attack was to reconstruct it from the steps mentioned in that blog post.
+For this reason, the only way to confirm the possibility of this attack was to reconstruct it from the steps mentioned in that blog post.

 In this post I will share my experience of rebuilding this attack.
-Because this attack is from the front-end side, knowledge of basic Javascript API is expected from the reader.
-The original blog post does not include any code samples.
+As this attack is from the front-end side, knowledge of basic Javascript and [XML Http Request API][mdn_xmr] are expected from the reader.
+The original blog post did not include any code samples.
 For the benefit of the reader, I have prepared small code snippets and attached them with related sections.
 I expect you run code samples in the developer console of your browser.

 ### Glossary